 Kisaburo Osawa (1910 – May 28, 1991) was one of the first 9 Dan Holders and has been a great inspiration for the deshi’s he was teaching in the Hombu Dojo for many years.

 Morihiro Saito (March 31, 1928 – May 13, 2002) was born in the Ibaraki prefecture, Japan.
 He practiсed Aikido for 56 years and been one of the few 9 Dan-holders in the Aikikai.

 Dang Thong Phong was born in 1935.
-He started his Martial Arts career from Han Bai Duong Vietnamese Shaolin Kung-fu and Judo and from 1958 he added Aikido and Taekwondo to the list of his favourite activities and he continues to follow his choices even now, after almost 60 years.
+He started his Martial Arts career from Han Bai Duong (Vietnamese Shaolin Kung-Fu) and Judo.
+From 1958 he added Aikido and Taekwondo to the list of his favorite activities and he continues to follow his choices up, after almost 60 years.